 If an ectobeing were inevitably doomed to extinction at the end of its exogenous existence, then the rightness logic pursued during its lifetime would be irrelevant.
 An exogenous individual would be incapable of adopting consistency logic in a self-consistent manner; the logic would itself be condemned to die, a contradiction of its self-supporting character.
 Any attempt by an exogenous creature to pursue consistency logic, to acquire knowledge, would be pointless and ultimately futile.
 Yet the awareness of an ectobeing is expected to persist beyond ectodeath whenever its convictions are self-supporting.
-A pursuit of consistency logic in a self-consistent manner.
-The self should further promote the acceptance of consistency logic in a self-consistent manner.
+A pursuit of consistency logic and truth is then compatible with mortal existence; an ectoself can embrace consistency logic in a self-consistent manner.
 The self should further promote the acceptance of consistency logic by others, to the extent possible using consistent methods.
 It would otherwise be right that consistency not exist, where it might exist.